Respects Your Freedom hardware product certification

 |Aleph Objects, Inc. LulzBot 3D printers, including the most recent TAZ 3.0, and previous models TAZ 2.0 and 1.0, AO-101, and the AO-100 have each been awarded Respects Your Freedom certification.
 For certification details, including certified source code, see www.fsf.org/resources/hw/endorsement/aleph-objects.||Purchase product: https://www.lulzbot.com/products/lulzbot-taz-3-3d-printer.|

-Two Wireless USB adapters sold by ThinkPenguin have been awarded the use of FSF's Respects Your Freedom Certification mark: the small TPE-N150USB Wireless N USB Adapter as well as the long-range TPE-N150USBL model.
+A Wireless-N router and two Wireless USB adapters sold by ThinkPenguin have been awarded the use of FSF's Respects Your Freedom Certification mark: the TPE-NWIFIROUTER Wireless N Broadband Router, the small TPE-N150USB Wireless N USB Adapter, as well as the long-range TPE-N150USBL model.

 For certification details, including certified source code, see www.fsf.org/resources/hw/endorsement/thinkpenguin.